RadoslavGenov/DevOcean/README.md

     -screens
     -shared
     -tools

+I also want to add that I have not made the application responsive!

 If this had been an application which would have required to be much larger and extensible I would have used a different architecture dividing responsibilities into separate modules, each of which would have its own styles, tools, utils, redux, and index files.
 To have better separation of concerns.